Sea Mar’s Marysville clinic will be the primary FMP site.

 OB and NICU rotations will be at PRMCE’s Pavilion for Women and Children on the Pacific campus.

 Residents will do all of their inpatient training (aside from Inpatient Pediatrics) at PRMCE.
 Providence’s mission is very much aligned with that of Sea Mar, caring for the underserved and those with financial barriers.
-This community based hospital has 501 beds, performs 4,600 deliveries annually, and has the busiest ER in the state of Washington.
+This community based hospital has 571 beds, performs 4,500 deliveries annually, and one of the busiest ER in the state of Washington.
 PRMCE has two campuses, less than two miles apart.
 Sea Mar is the only residency at the hospital.
 Most rotations are done at the Colby campus, which includes a new, large inpatient tower and ER.
 The OB, MFM and NICU rotations are done at the Pacific campus, in a modern multi-story building.

 The only rotation outside of Snohomish County is at Seattle Children’s Hospital.
 One block of Inpatient Pediatrics training is done at Seattle Children’s.
 This renowned medical center has a national reputation as a leader in pediatric medical care.
 Faculty pediatrician Cor Van Niel is on staff at Children’s.